How to Grow an Herb Garden From Seed

 Traditionally, seeds are started in flats or pots, make sure they have draining holes.

-You can use purchased flats and peat pots, but also a variety of other containers such as aluminum foil pans, cut-down milk cartons, and many other discarded kitchen containers and punch drainage holes in the bottom.
+You can use purchased flats and peat pots, but also a variety of other containers such as aluminum foil pans, cut-down milk cartons, and many other discarded kitchen containers with punched drainage holes in the bottom.

 A flat of the size of 5 1/2 x 7 1/2 can hold up to 100 seedlings of large seeds, and as many as 300 seedlings of fine seeds.